Encyclopaedia

 Water Quality: Pure Amazonian fish.
 Seeks acidic water (Blackwater) loaded with tannins and very clean.
 If the water becomes loaded with phosphates from submerged food, they will show signs of rubbing on roots.

-Aquarium Reproduction: Fascinating Cave Spawner.
+Aquarium Breeding: Fascinating Cave Spawner.
 The male guards the entrance by digging mountains of sand like trenches, while the female sticks up to 300 eggs to the ceiling of the cave.
 Extremely caring parents.

 Risks and Diseases: Collapse injuries.
 Their habit of digging all day under wooden or stone structures often leads to the collapse of the furniture, which crushes and kills the fish.